schultzelab/kallisto-qc/README.md

 ## Input and output formats ##

-You will need a kallisto index file, a tx2genes.csv file and the input fastq files.
+You will need a kallisto index file, an `annotations.gtf` file and the input fastq files.
 The output is a set of QC reports and a count table.

 The internal scripts expect the following folder structure